GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 // 4.
 Interactive charts in all tabs
 // 5.
 Readonly notes/comments sections
 // 6.
 NO "Create Your Own" elements anywhere
+// 7.
+Marketing control respected (only show if premium user enabled it)
 ```

 ## NEW: Testing Requirements